ksin/ember-bingo/README.md

 ### Deploying

 The app is deployed to Heroku.
 Commit changes via git then `git push heroku master`.
-For now, make sure the app is deployed without a `yarn.lock` file so that it installs packages via npm (bug with yarn install with Heroku deploys).
+For now, make sure the app is deployed without a `yarn.lock` file so that it installs packages via npm (bug with yarn install and Heroku deploys).

 ## Further Reading / Useful Links